What are psychedelics?

 The ego dissolution experience

-The dissolution of one’s sense of self, or the experience of ego death, is a common occurrence during psychedelic trips.
-This can be both terrifying and enlightening as individuals may feel like they are losing their grip on reality.
-Without a strong sense of self, people may experience a feeling of profound interconnectedness with the outside world, leading to transcendental experiences.
+A very common phenomenon during psychedelic trips is the dissolution of one’s sense of self, or ego death.
+This can be both terrifying and enlightening as people may feel that they are losing their grip on reality.
+Without a strong sense of self, people experience profound interconnectedness with the outside world, which leads to transcendental experiences.

-During these ego-dissolving moments, people may also confront and work through deep-seated psychological issues or traumatic memories that have been suppressed in their subconscious mind.
+In these ego-dissolving moments, people may also face and work through deep-seated psychological issues or traumatic memories that have been suppressed in their subconscious mind.
 It is believed that these experiences can promote long-lasting changes in an individual’s personality, beliefs, and emotional well-being.

-It is important to note that ego dissolution experiences can vary greatly between individuals and even between different substances.
-Factors like dosage size, environment, and personal mindset can all influence the intensity and type of experience one has.
+It is very important to note that ego dissolution experiences can vary highly among individuals and even different substances.
+Dosage size, environment, and the person’s mindset can affect how intense and what kind of experience one has.

-As psychedelics continue to gain more widespread recognition for their potential therapeutic applications, there is growing concern about access and regulations surrounding these substances.
-With research indicating significant benefits for mental health conditions such as depression and anxiety, it may be worth exploring further how we can safely facilitate these transformative experiences for those who could benefit from them.
+As psychedelics become more widely recognized for their therapeutic potential, concern about access and regulation increases.
+Now that research indicates considerable benefits to mental health in areas such as depression and anxiety, it may be worthwhile exploring further how we can safely facilitate these transformative experiences for those who might benefit from them.

 Some say the mystical experience from psychedelics is the closest thing we have to meeting God, but I mostly just saw unicorns and danced with trees.